 Accordingly, the flexible provision of hours or services are in place in accordance with the emergency provisions of the NHS (Pharmaceutical and Local Pharmaceutical Service) Regulations 2013 to assist contractors to manage this workload and pressures.

-The NHS Regulations provide that where the Secretary of State declares an emergency, relevant regulations are ‘activated’ and may be used by contractors, and the Pharmaceutical Services (Advanced and Enhanced Services and Emergency Declaration) Directions 2020 declared an emergency requiring the flexible provision of pharmaceutical services with effect from 27 March 2020.
-Direction 2 states that until [extended until 30th November 2020] NHS England must exercise its functions, or where it has discretion, to consider exercising its functions, under NHS regulations:
+The NHS Regulations provide that where the Secretary of State declares an emergency, relevant regulations are ‘activated’ and may be used by contractors, and the Pharmaceutical Services (Advanced and Enhanced Services and Emergency Declaration) Directions 2020 declared an emergency requiring the flexible provision of pharmaceutical services with effect from 27th March 2020.
+Direction 2 states that until 31st March 2021 (following an extension), NHS England must exercise its functions, or where it has discretion, to consider exercising its functions, under NHS regulations:

 - regulation 29(2) (contractors – relocation of premises)

 - paragraph 27 of Schedule 4, (contractors – temporary flexible provision of hours and or closures)

 - paragraph 17 of Schedule 5, and (appliance contractors)